Gonzo2500/Milestone-Project-2/README.md

 ### Technologies Used
 + HTML ~ main Language used to structure the individual pages of the website.
 + CSS ~ styling language used to format and visually build upon the accompanying HTML.
++ Javascript ~ used for interactivity on website and logic behind quiz.
 + [Gitpod](https://www.gitpod.io/) ~ Gitpod was used as the preferred IDE for this project.
 + Gitpod Terminal ~ Used to commit to local repository and further push to Github Repo ensuring version controlling of the project build.
 + [Git](https://git-scm.com/) ~ Version control system for tracking changes to your coding projects.